alibaba/bifrostui/packages/bui-core/src/Image/index.en-US.md

 ## Various Fill Modes

-Customize the fill mode using the `fit` parameter. `widthFix` and `heightFix` are only available for mini-programs.
+Customize fill mode using the fit parameter.
+`widthFix` and `heightFix` are only available for mini-programs.

 ```tsx
 import React from 'react';